-City finance director to take new role as head of Working In Neighborhoods department
+City finance director to take new role as head of Working In Neighborhoods Department

 The department has 83 employees and handles approximately 22,000 code enforcement cases annually, according to the city.

-He came to work at City Hall from the Indian Nations Council of Governments (INCOG), where he was a principal planner.
+He came to work at City Hall from the Indian Nations Council of Governments, where he was a principal planner.